 Local gay South Africans happily mingle with the tourists around the city.
 At the gay bars, I met a few South African guys who were glad to talk with a tourist like me!
 It’s always nice to be welcomed by affable locals.

 Lastly, being a gay tourist in Cape Town was easy.
 The city is known for being an LGBT-friendly destination.
 There was even a Cape Town Pride concert the day I arrived.
 Homosexuality is legal South Africa, and while the country-wide public approval of homosexuality is low, Cape Town differs with a more progressive and open culture.

 In my opinion, the best Cape Town neighborhood for travelers is Green Point / Mouille Point.
-They have great access to popular beach areas, great restaurants and Cape Town’s gay nightlife.
+These areas have great access to popular beaches, great restaurants and the gay bars.
 Plus, the area is one of the safest.

-I stayed at Hotel Splendida in Mouille Point for part of my visit.
-I was very comfortable at La Splendida.
+I stayed quite comfortably at La Splendida in Mouille Point for part of my visit.
 The rooms are clean and modern.
-The hotel’s location made it easy to grab an Uber toward the attractions on my list.
+The hotel’s central location made it easy to get to all the attractions on my list, too.

 The official Cape Town gay neighborhood is De Waterkant, an area with a comfortable urban feel.
 The streets are walkable, accommodations are plentiful and most gay bars and clubs are here.
 De Waterkant is not as dense as the high-rise areas of downtown, but dense enough to enjoy a neighborhood stroll.

 While De Waterkant is known as the Cape Town gay area, I would not specifically prioritize staying here over another neighborhood for a few reasons.
 Even though it’s the gay district, this doesn’t mean that most local gay men in Cape Town live here.
 You’ll likely find gay travelers in the area though, given the proximity to gay nightlife.